aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/LeafbugNinja.md

 - In the leaf projectiles throw move, the speed of each Projectile changes to 27.0 from 36.0

 ## [hitaction](../../Battle%20flow/Update%20flows/Controlled%20flow.md#enemies-hitaction) support
 This enemy supports `hitaction` logic and it will be performed when `hitaction` is true instead of any moves.
+This logic is supported by the clones, but it's only for visual effects in this case as the `charge` gained won't be useful to them.

 ### `dontusecharge` set to true
 This move always sets `dontusecharge` to true which means `charges` will not get zeroed out in [post action](../../Battle%20flow/Action%20coroutines/DoAction.md#post-action).